surifirstpin/biplus_documentation/docs/Visualization.md

 - **Curve** it maximum and minimize the surface area in radar chart.

 ## Bubble chart :

-This section describes the editing option for bubble chart in visualization.

  **5.** To access the bubble chart click on **Bubble** tab under **general** section.